-- Less diversity in practice Financial statements of different entities would be more comparable. - Potential increase in amount of provisions for some If own credit risk is excluded from the discount rate some entities would recognise significantly larger provisions in future than they have done in the past. - Potential decrease in amount of provisions for others
+- There would be less diversity in practice and financial statements of different entities would be more comparable. - If own credit risk is excluded (or included) some entities will recognise significantly larger (or smaller) provisions in future than they have done in the past.